Community Cat Kindness Fund

 You can help community cats by donating one of three ways to the “Community Cat Kindness Fund”:

-1. Mail a check written to the Yolo County SPCA, but please specify in the memo area on the bottom of the check that it is for the “Community Cat Kindness Fund” with an accompanying note including your contact info in order to send you a receipt (such as below).
-Mail to:
+1. Mail a check written to the Yolo County SPCA, but please specify in the memo area on the bottom of the check that it is for the “Community Cat Kindness Fund” with an accompanying note including your contact info in order to send you a receipt (such as below):

 Community Cat Kindness Fund